 A combination of large windows and angular slots carved out of the concrete allow light to reach the gallery spaces from all directions.
 As visitors ascend through the building, ceiling heights increase, ranging from 2.7 to eight metres at the topmost floor.

-"To extend the typologies offered by the Fondazione, a series of systematic variations is applied: each next floor is taller than the previous one, rectangular plans alternate with wedge shapes, the orientation of the rooms alternates between panoramic city views to the north, or narrower views in opposite directions, east and west," said Koolhaus.
+"To extend the typologies offered by the Fondazione, a series of systematic variations is applied: each next floor is taller than the previous one, rectangular plans alternate with wedge shapes, the orientation of the rooms alternates between panoramic city views to the north, or narrower views in opposite directions, east and west," said Koolhaas.

 "Together these variations produce a radical diversity within a simple volume – so that the interaction between the spaces and specific events or works of art offer an endless variety of conditions."

 On the south side of the tower is a ladder-like structural element made from a mix of iron and concrete, described by Koolhaas as a staircase.
 This visually connects Torre to Deposito – a warehouse-like structure next door.